ByteOtter/journey/content/posts/journey/index.md

 Oh boy, was that a bad idea.

 To sum it up, I failed.
 Horribly.
 Mainly because I lacked the mathematical background to understand what the math courses were even about.<br>
-So, after the second semester, I did what any reasonable guy my age would do: Take the next best course: Humand Computer Interaction.
+So, after the second semester, I did what any reasonable guy my age would do: Take the next best course: Human Computer Interaction.

 This time I was better off.
 I was able to reapply what I learned about programming from the CS course and actually made progress.
 However, around the second or third semester I realised that this was not going to make me happy.
 The entire course was build around the idea that we...